Superalgos/Superalgos/README.md

 ## Simulation Processes

-Once you run a simulation, it keeps running for as long as the node.js process are running at the console.
-If you click RESTART BOTS, processes are stopped and restarted.
-The simulation should catch up from the point it stopped, all the way to the present time.
-It may take some time.
+Once you run a simulation, it keeps running for as long as the node.js processes are running at the console.
+When the simulation reaches the present time, it remains active, calculating dynamically as new data is retrieved from the exchange.

+If you click RESTART SIMULATION, processes are stopped and restarted.
+This results in past simulation data for the same *time period* being deleted and new data being written as the calculations advance.

+The simulation process is associated to the Definitions structure present at the moment of running the simulation.
+Changes you make in your Definitions afterwards are only taken into account when you restart the simulation.

+All of these considerations apply for Live Trading as well.

 ## Simulation Layers